GB Airways: Formation and early years

-During the Second World War, the airline represented Imperial Airways/British Overseas Airways Corporation (BOAC), providing management, staff, and local agents on their behalf to support operations.
-In 1947, the company started providing ground handling services at Gibraltar Airport.
+During the Second World War, the airline represented Imperial Airways / British Overseas Airways Corporation (BOAC), providing management, staff, and local agents on their behalf to support operations.
+In 1947, the company started providing ground handling services at Gibraltar Airport (the civilian operations part of RAF Gibraltar).
 That same year, Gibraltar Airways commenced its relationship with the newly created British European Airways (BEA).
 BEA began flying between London and Gibraltar, connecting with Gibraltar Airways' own flights to Morocco.
 Soon after, BEA acquired a 49% stake in the airline, which began trading as GibAir.
 In 1961, an agreement between BEA and GibAir was signed for the joint planning and promotion of air services from Gibraltar to London and Madrid.
 GB Airways has its headquarters at Cloister Building, Irish Town, Gibraltar.
 Although BEA merged with BOAC to form British Airways in 1974, the financial and operational relationship with GibAir continued.

 Meanwhile, GibAir continued to operate its own services from Gibraltar, primarily to Morocco, and also began charter flights to Portugal and France.
 During 1957, expanded facilities at Gibraltar Airport, built with the backing of the Gibraltar tourist department, were opened, facilitating the airline's further growth.
 At this time, the airline operated a fleet of Douglas DC-3s on these services.
 In 1960, GibAir was headquartered in the Cloister Building in Gibraltar.